z3dxz/simsdoctor/README.md

 Places them into correponding folders

-Edit "root" varriabled in the FindGame function if the sims is stored on something other than the C drive.
+<b>Edit "root" varriable in the FindGame function if the sims is stored on something other than the C drive.</b>